 The term “service-enriched housing” is generally used to describe affordable rental housing for the low-income population at-large, not necessarily targeted to those who are at risk or with special needs, but nevertheless able to monitor and support the needs of the more vulnerable residents.

 A variety of terms have emerged to describe an array of permanent housing types that are linked in a variety of ways to social services and other support for residents.

 The terms used are not only often confusing, but they also may have conflicting meanings in different communities and among funders, government entities, and practitioners.
-Without a common language to communicate and without a shared understanding of the universality of human need, narrow interpretations of housing linked to services have challenged and often impeded the access of homeless and low-income families to affordable, permanent housing.
+Without a common language to communicate, narrow interpretations of housing linked to services have challenged and often impeded the access to housing for homeless families and individuals, particularly those without “special needs.”